Many meditation health benefits have a common denominator

 Mind and body work together

 We’ve all noticed that when our mind is contented, we are less likely to be preoccupied by everyday aches and pains.
-Meditation teaches us that we can observe sensations, thoughts and emotions and not letting the mind get carried away by them.
+Meditation actually helps with a healthy body.
+It teaches us that we can observe sensations, thoughts and emotions and not letting the mind get carried away by them.
 Being able to maintain serenity and focus when things are difficult is a great training in contentedness and well-being.
 When we are able to observe anxiety as it arises and let it pass by, that’s half the battle won.

 In his blog Benefits of Meditation for Mind and Body, world-renowned meditation master Trungram Gyalwa explains that mindfulness cuts through agitation, which in turn cuts through mind’s tendency to create big problems from small disturbances.
 When we don’t spend so much energy focusing on every little thing that’s wrong and how it could get worse, we have all the space we need to recognize what’s right with our lives.
 Because it helps us connect with the fullness of the here and now, meditation is a great ally for a mind in search of well-being.